simonhq/HAConfigV2/packages/bus_travel/readme.md

-# Pi-Hole
+# Bus Travel

-### This package creates the sensors to see how the ad-blocking pi-hole is running on the network
+### This package tries to determine what bus people are on, to help decide changes and messages

 <hr --- </hr>